Robinlovelace/cycle-hire-inclusive/README.md

 low income areas.
 But is this a recent trend?
 Figure
-@ref(fig:change-time-income) explores this by showing the number of trips starting at docking stations associated with each income decile (again with 1 and 10 being the lowest and highest income deciles respectively) over time.
+@ref(fig:change-time-income) explores this by showing the number of trips starting at docking stations associated with each income decile (again with 1 and 10 being the most and least income-deprived deciles respectively) over time.
 These are daily counts smoothed over a 365-day period and, in order to compare within each income decile category, a local scaling is used per income decile.
 Changes in counts for all